dcsjzh/OnlineHM/README.md

 * Weather: a 15-dimensional real dataset with 566,268 points, each of which consists of average monthly precipitation totals and elevation at over half a million sensor locations.

 # How to reproduce the experiments in our paper
 Our experiments were conducted on a machine running Ubuntu 20.04 LTS.
-We run our experiments on 2 synthetic datasets and 3 real datasets, and all algorithms were implemented in C++.
+We run our experiments on 2 synthetic datasets and 3 real datasets, and all algorithms were implemented in C++ (GCC 11.0 or later).
 We provide the explanations of the files as follows:

 ## Main function
 - File "src/main.cpp": is used to conduct comparative experiments for Online-AHMQ problem and output results.